corona-school/backend/README.md

 ### Build & Run

 To run the backend, compile it first using `npm run build`.
 Make sure to have all dependencies installed before building by using `npm ci`.
-You also need to set your environment accordingly (for further details see [.env.example](.env.example)) and set up a local database server.
+You also need to set your environment accordingly (for further details see [.env.example](.env.example)) and set up a local PostgreSQL database server.
+To set up the database, create a database and user and set the `DATABASE_URL` in your .env file.
+Grant the user the rights to create databases (`ALTER USER <user> CREATEDB;`).
+Then run `npm run db:setup` to configure Postgres correctly, then `npm run db:reset` to apply the Prisma Schema to the Database.
+You can additionally use `npm run db:seed` to fill the database with some test content.

 To run the development configuration of the web server handling the API requests run `npm run web:dev`.
 The development version of the jobs can be run using `npm run jobs:dev`.